blambeau/phd/writing/NOTES.md

     * Add a running example for process models (Meeting scheduler)?

-  * 2.2.1 Framework overview

-    * Add a section about "The operational view" (cfr.
-Axel's comment on page 7)

   * 2.2.2 On double use of LTS models

     * The discussion should probably be extended a bit now?
 Consistency